microsoft/service-fabric-backup-explorer/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Ideas and Improvements

+We encourage community feedback and contribution to improve this application.
+To make any contribution, our contribution guidelines needs to be followed.
+If you have any new idea, please file an issue for that.

+### Contribution Guidelines:
+Please create a branch and push your changes to that and then, create a pull request for that change.
+These is the check list that would be required to complete, for pushing your change to master branch.

+1. Build the application with your change.
+2. The application should satisfy all the test cases written for Parser.
+3. Verify whether Rest Server is working correctly or not , using the Tests present in RestServer.Tests .